Upasana1402/customer_purchase_behaviour/README.md

 ## Project overview

 This project replicates a real-world, end-to-end corporate data analytics workflow, turning raw data into actionable business insights.
 It demonstrates the ability to clean, analyse, and visualize data to support strategic data-driven decision-making and recommendations.
-The project covers the full analytics lifecycle:
+This project covers the full analytics lifecycle:

 *•	Data Preparation, Modelling & EDA (Python):* performed data cleaning, transformation, and exploring the dataset to ensure quality and reliability.